What You Will Learn

 As more organizations move data and infrastructure to the cloud, security is becoming a major priority.
 Operations and development teams are finding new uses for cloud services, and executives are eager to save money and gain new capabilities and operational efficiency by using these services.
 But will information security prove to be an Achilles' heel?
 Many cloud providers do not disclose detailed control information about their internal environments, and many common security controls used internally may not translate directly to the public cloud.

 SEC545: Cloud Security Architecture and Operations will tackle these issues one by one.
 We'll start with a brief introduction to cloud security fundamentals, then touch on the Cloud Security Alliance framework for cloud control areas.
-The rest of day 1 will cover the critical concepts of cloud technical security principles and controls for Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS), SaaS brokering services, and architecture concepts for containers and serverless controls and architecture.
+The rest of day 1 will cover the critical concepts of cloud technical security principles and controls for Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS), SaaS brokering services, architecture concepts for containers, PaaS orchestration with Kubernetes and other services, and serverless controls and architecture.
 We'll finish up with an introduction to Infrastructure-as-a-Service (IaaS) and virtualization security.

 The course then moves into cloud architecture and security design for two full days, both for building new architectures and adapting tried-and-true security tools and processes to the cloud.
 This will be a comprehensive discussion that encompasses network security (firewalls and network access controls, intrusion detection, and more), as well as all the other layers of the cloud security stack.
 We'll visit each layer and its components, including building secure instances, data security, identity and account security, and much more.